 This policy is reviewed periodically.

 If a significant risk is identified, it will be escalated to the Board to determine how to manage the potential conflict in their business.
-Conflicts of interest are reviewed and discussed by the Board at least every six months.
+Conflicts of interest are reviewed and discussed by the Board regularly and at least annually.